verifid/graph-vl/README.rst

 .. image:: https://codecov.io/gh/verifid/graph-vl/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/verifid/graph-vl

-Self deployed identity verification layer with GraphQL.
+Self hosted identity verification layer with GraphQL.

 Introduction
 ------------

 graph-vl is the verification layer of verifid developed with GraphQL.
 It's the secondary core project other than `VL <https://github.com/verifid/vl/>`_ that is responsible from verifying identity cards or passports.
-Basically it's a self deployed API which has 3 main endpoints.
+Basically it's a self hosted API which has 3 main endpoints.
 It runs on either Docker or
 Kubernetes as a container.
 All endpoints are documented using GraphiQL and project relies on VerifID and other Open Source Python modules.